johnpapa/vue-workshop/labs.md

 #### Step 8

 Copy and paste the following code into the `mutations` property in `Vuex.Store` to provide add, remove, and clear functionality to the store.
+Mutations are what mutates (changes) the state in the store.

 ```javascript
 addProduct({ products }, product) {